 We faced our own set of uncertainties during the third collection.
 One of our suppliers is based outside Manila, so they had difficulties sending alcohol to us during ECQ and MECQ where cities and provinces had strict checkpoints and varying liquor ban rules.
 MECQ was also reimplemented a few weeks into the collection so we had to pause our operations for a bit.
 It really helped that we constantly communicated with our suppliers and that everyone was doing what they can to deal with the situation.

 We see the possibility of a staple takeout section for bars to operate with—something that may have felt strange pre-pandemic.

 With that, we also felt the need to do more for our customers, especially with how we communicate with them.
 Some of the things we did were adding instructions cards for each purchase, creating instruction videos on how to serve the cocktails, and tapping into other senses such as sight and smell, particularly through our videos and the spray bottle we released with our Cascara cocktail.

 After all of this, we plan to have a physical space.
-We want to continue exploring flavors and creating new experiences while serving customers face-to-face, all the while considering how overall attitudes about dining out have changed due to the pandemic.
-We do plan to have a few more collections before that happens, but we hope to continue our work in our own brick and mortar setup while keeping the bottled cocktail concept for certain occasions.
+We want to continue exploring flavors and creating new experiences while serving customers face-to-face, all while considering how overall attitudes towards dining out have changed due to the pandemic.
+We do plan to have a few more collections before that happens, but we hope to continue our work in our own brick and mortar while keeping the bottled cocktail concept for certain occasions.